-- 1. Fish and Wildlife Habitat Conservation Areas (FWHCAs) shall include: - a.
-Lands containing priority habitats and species; - All public and private tidelands or bedlands suitable for shellfish harvest, including any shellfish protection districts established pursuant to RCW 90.72.
-The Washington Department of Health's classification system shall be used to classify commercial shellfish areas; - c.
-Critical saltwater habitats including kelp and eelgrass beds and herring, sand lance, and smelt spawning areas.
-Kelp and eelgrass beds may be classified and identified by the Washington Department of Natural Resources Aquatic Lands Program and the Washington Department of Ecology.
-Locations are compiled in the WDNR Aquatic Lands Shore Zone Inventory, and the Puget Sound Environmental Atlas, Volumes 1 and 2.
-Herring, sand lance, and surf smelt spawning times and locations are outlined in RCW 220-110, Hydraulic Code Rules and the Puget Sound Environmental Atlas; - d.
-Natural ponds or lakes under 20 acres and their submerged aquatic beds that provide critical fish or wildlife habitat; and - e.
-Lakes, ponds, streams and rivers planted with game fish, including those planted under the auspices of a federal, state, local, or tribal program and waters which support priority fish species as identified by the Washington Department of Fish and Wildlife.
+- (a) Gravel road(s) and driveways; - (b) Trails used for passive recreation; and, - (c) Wildlife-passible fence(s). - (d) Unmaintained rights-of-way - a.c.
+All public and private tidelands or bedlands suitable for shellfish harvest, including any shellfish protection districts established pursuant to RCW 90.72.
+The Washington Department of Health's classification system shall be used to classify commercial shellfish areas; - b.d.
+Critical saltwater habitats including kelp and eelgrass beds and herring, sand lance, and smelt spawning, and other forage fish spawning areas.
+Kelp and eelgrass beds may be classified and identified by the Washington Department of Natural Resources Aquatics DivisionLands Program and the Washington Department of Ecology.
+Locations are compiled in the WDNR Aquatic Lands Shore Zone Inventory, and the Puget Sound Environmental Atlas, Volumes 1 and 2 Washington Coastal Atlas published by the Washington Department of Ecology.
+Herring, sand lance, and surf smelt spawning times and locations are outlined in WAC 220-660-330 RCW 220-110, Hydraulic Code Rules\and the Puget Sound Environmental Atlas; - e.e.
+Natural ponds or lakes under 20 acres and their submerged aquatic beds that provide critical fish or wildlife habitat; and - Lakes, ponds, streams and rivers planted with game fish, including those planted under the auspices of a federal, state, local, or tribal program and waters which support priority fish species as identified by the Washington Department of Fish and Wildlife; - g.
+Areas with which State and Federally designated endangered, threatened, and sensitive species have a primary association; - h.
+Habitats and species of local importance that have been identified as sensitive to habitat manipulation.
+Areas identified must represent either high-quality native habitat or habitat that has a high potential to recover and is of limited availability, highly vulnerable to alteration, or provides landscape connectivity that contributes to the integrity of the surrounding landscape.
+In designating habitat and species of local importance, the following characteristics will be considered: - (1) Local population of native species that are in danger of extirpation or vulnerable and in decline. - (2) The species or habitat has recreation, tribal, or other special value. - (3) Long-term persistence of the species is dependent on protection, maintenance, or restoration of nominated habitat. - (4) Protection by other county, state, or federal policies and laws is not adequate to prevent degradation of the species or habitat. - (5) Without protection, there is a likelihood that the species or habitat will be diminished over the long term. - i.
+Area critical for habitat connectivity, including Open Space Corridors designated in the City's Comprehensive plan; and, d.j.
+State natural preserves and natural resource conservation areas.